VIDEO

 THE VISION

-Using a process known as wet collodion , Jack is crafting unique photographs on glass, capturing the view from each station and the waters protected by the RNLI crews.
+Using a process known as wet collodion , Jack has crafted unique photographs on glass, capturing the view from each station and the waters protected by the RNLI crews.

-As well as the view from each station , he also makes photographs of the Coxswains and Helms , the women , mechanics and, of course, the crews .
+As well as the view from each station , he also made photographs of the Coxswains and Helms , the women , mechanics and, of course, the crews .

 VISIT THE GALLERIES